 Agriculture is the main pillar of Niue's economy, particularly the cultivation of passion fruits, coconuts, pawpaw, and limes.
 The processing of these agricultural products is one of the few manufacturing activities in the island.

-Only about 1% of Niue's exports are eligible for GSP preferences.
+Only about 1% of Niue's exports to the EU were eligible for GSP preferences in 2023.

 As a beneficiary of the Standard GSP, Niue's preferential market access is not bound to the ratification of international conventions.
 Out of all 15 core conventions on human rights and labour standards, Niue has only ratified the Convention on the Rights of the Child.
 Furthermore, Niue has ratified 6 international environmental protection conventions and 2 conventions on good governance.